ncatlab/nlab-content/pages/64.md

 Here we take a category to be the "nicer" the more limits, colimits etc. it admits.

 On the other hand, a "nice object" is, loosely speaking, an object in some context which has more special properties than the generic object in that context will have.
-For instance manifolds are nice objects in the context of [[generalized smooth space|generalized smooth spaces]].
+For instance [[manifold]]s are nice objects in the context of [[generalized smooth space|generalized smooth spaces]].

 Clearly, the more extra properties one imposes, the less likely it is that these are preserved under limits and colimits.
 For instance